 Furthermore, there will be natural movement towards a greener future through already existing requirements for businesses such as the Streamlined Energy and Carbon Reporting (SECR) and the Energy Savings Opportunity Scheme (ESOS) requirements.
 These schemes already require businesses to record and report their energy use, carbon emissions and ensure compliance with efficiency legislation.

-All of this combined with an international movement towards achieving net zero means that now is the time to look to the future of your emissions and establish a plan.
+All of this combined with an international movement towards achieving this means that now is the time to look to the future of your emissions and establish a plan.
 It is going to start becoming harder and more expensive to continue without changing path and tackling your businesses greenhouse gas emissions.

 By striving towards targets of net zero you can set yourself up as an industry or sector leader and show your commitment towards a more sustainable future.
 This is something that can be advertised and marketed effectively and is becoming more and more important to a large number of consumers and customers.